[Minor revision–posted 12/9/22 (replaces 5/12/20 edition)]

-REVIEW: This OP will be reviewed in March of odd-numbered years by the Managing Director of Payroll Services with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in March of odd-numbered years by the Chief Officer for Payroll & Tax Services with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.

 Senate Bill 3, Article 3, 72nd Legislature of Texas, first called session, has given employees the ability to authorize a payroll deduction for payment of membership fees in an eligible organization.

 2. General Description

 Membership fees are dues or fees that an eligible organization requires an employee to pay to maintain membership in the organization.
 An eligible organization is an organization that has been certified by the Comptroller of Public Accounts.
 An organization may be an association, union, or other organization that advocates the interests of state employees concerning grievances, compensation, hours of work, or other conditions or benefits of employment.

 a.
 An organization must be certified by the Comptroller of Public Accounts before it may receive membership fees for an employee through payroll deductions.

 b.
 Each organization will provide deduction authorization forms for employees to complete.
 An employee may authorize one or more deductions from the employee's salary or wages to pay membership fees in an organization.
 After the employee completes the form, the organizations will deliver the forms for processing to Texas Tech University, Payroll & Tax Services, Attention: Payroll Benefits, Box 41092, Lubbock, Texas 79409-1092.

 a.
 An employee's membership fee deduction will be effective the first workday of the month following the month in which the university receives a complete authorization form.